 For example, I will use the tune I Am The Joker by Boris Brejcha.
 Ableton makes your audio a grabbable object, and if you click on it, you’ll get a graph of amplitude over time down in the status bar.

 I’m going to zoom in to the middle of the song, where most of the action is here.
-Now we can start to see of individual instruments in our techno track.
+Now we can start to see evidence of individual instruments in our techno track.

 At first glance we can see the evidence of a banging techno kick drum, characterized by transients in this graph of amplitude over time, or how much energy our sound wave has at a given moment.